Vale S.A.: Diversification into non-ferrous metals, coal and phosphate

+Business trends

+The key trends for Vale are (as of the financial year ending 31 December):

-Disasters and Incidents
+Disasters and incidents

 Bento Rodrigues dam collapse

 On 5 November 2015, the Mariana dam disaster caused 19 deaths and massive environmental contamination when a tailings dam collapsed at the Samarco mining site, co-owned by Vale and BHP.
 Heavy metal contamination of the Doce River caused water emergencies in many downstream cities which depend on the river for drinking water.
 Activities at the mine were suspended, and the companies agreed to pay compensation of R$4.4 billion (US$1.55 billion).

 An investigation into the disaster commissioned by BHP, Vale and Samarco found the collapse was due to a variety of construction and design flaws.
 In June 2018, Samarco, Vale and BHP signed an agreement to drop a US$7 billion lawsuit and allow two years for the companies to address the greater US$55 billion suit seeking social, environmental and economic compensation.

 Brumadinho dam disaster

 On 25 January 2019, the Brumadinho dam disaster occurred at the Córrego do Feijão mine in the Brazilian state of Minas Gerais, releasing 3 billion gallons of mine waste, in a wave of red iron ore which destroyed the mine's cafeteria, where many workers were present and died, and which flooded the town of Brumadinho.
-Two hundred and seventy people were killed.
+270 were killed.
 In 2020, prosecutors found that Vale had falsified safety reports for at least ten of its dams.
 They later charged sixteen officials of Vale including its CEO, with manslaughter.

 In 2021, Vale agreed to pay victims $7 billion.
 Though substantially deadlier, the environmental devastation was not as severe as with Bento Rodrigues.

 Following the Córrego do Feijão disaster, a Brazilian court ordered Vale to stop disposing of tailings at eight dams.